 Request To Host Training

 Using a curriculum carefully constructed with oversight from experts in homeland security, law enforcement training and school security, this 5-day course is designed to better prepare designated security officials to serve as school security assessors and assist in conducting school vulnerability assessments on behalf of their respective agency.
-Law Enforcement agencies looking to support the National School ShieldTM program should email to request to host a training in your area.
+Law Enforcement agencies looking to support the NRA School Shield® program should email to request to host a training in your area.

-“Attending the National School Shield training gave me a new skill which I can use to help my community protect our children.
+“Attending the NRA School Shield training gave me a new skill which I can use to help my community protect our children.
 By learning how to spot vulnerabilities, I can help all stakeholders in the safety of our children do our best to protect them.
 The training not only reminded me of things I had previously learned, but it gave me new resources that I can employ in assessments of any school facility.””

 —Attendee from Florida